 In the Financial Services sector, AI primarily appears in the form of Machine Learning (ML) and Natural Language Processing (NLP).
 By harnessing massive amounts of data, AI can generate accurate predictions, inform better, data-driven decisions, and even interact with humans through various mediums.
 AI appears in Robo advice, chatbots, trade matching in investment banking, algorithmic trading, and data anomaly detection, to name a few.
 While applications of AI in Financial Services are wide-ranging, the WEF’s survey data reveals Risk Management as the “usage domain with the highest current AI implementation rates in the Financial Service sector,” with 56% of firms already implementing Artificial Intelligence solutions.

-Implementation of AI in Risk and Compliance
+AI is transforming Risk and Compliance

 Within Risk and Compliance functions, the most common use cases of AI are fraud detection and surveillance, preventative pattern analysis to find potential exploits in new datasets and AI-enabled conduct risk management.
 AI can not only speed up these processes but do so with fewer errors and at a lower cost.
 For instance, London-based Fintech ComplyAdvantage uses AI to identify adverse media reports used in AML compliance.
 Livia Benisty, head of ComplyAdvantage’s financial crime unit, estimates their AI is capable of processing 150 million articles per month, or 6.5 million articles per day.
 For context, 50 traditional bank researchers working a full day (without breaks) can cover just 24,000 articles per day, just 4% of what the AI tool is capable of.